stancu-mihai/FMI-DiplomaProject/README.md

 - The relations between subjects and professors is provided.
 It is n:n (many to many) relation.
 - The groups of students are provided.
 Each group has subjects assigned.
 - The relations between subjects and student groups is provided.
 It is 1:n (one to many) relation.
+- The timetable itself will be a list of bookings.
+Some bookings are external to this application (professors or rooms are unavailable in certain timeframes)

 ## Database description